mac-cain13/notificato/doc/feedback.md

 $tuples = $notificato->receiveFeedback();

 // The tuples contain information about what device unregistered and when it did unregister.
-//  Don't forget to check if the device reregistered after the "invaidated at" date! foreach ($tuples as $tuple)
+//  Don't forget to check if the device reregistered after the "invalidated at" date! foreach ($tuples as $tuple)
 {
 	echo 'Device ' . $tuple->getDeviceToken() . ' invalidated at ' . $tuple->getInvalidatedAt()->format(\DateTime::ISO8601) .
 PHP_EOL;